openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 If you send a plain text command, the command is wrapped in the required formatting, and sent to the TV artChannel. you can use this feature to send any supported command to the TV, the response will be returned on the same channel.
 If you wrap the command with `{` `}`, then the whole string is treated as a json command, and sent as-is to the channel (basic required fields will be added).

-Currently known working commands are:
+Currently known working commands for 2021 and earlier TV's are:

 ```
+    get_api_version
     get_artmode_status
     set_artmode_status "value" on or off
     get_auto_rotation_status